 The Petra News is mailed to approximately 13 000 people in 86 countries around the world, once a year.
 An electronic version is also sent out every second month.

-Training programmes of the college are registered with the Health and Welfare Sector Education and Training Authority, HWSETA ETQA Decision number: HW592PA0400034.
-Petra College offers training in different aspects of children's ministry.
+Training programmes of the institute are registered with the Health and Welfare Sector Education and Training Authority, HWSETA ETQA Decision number: HW592PA0400034.
+Petra Institute offers training in different aspects of children's ministry.
 This training is done within the framework of partnerships, using relevant and effective training resources, through an extensive system of mentorship and backed by dedicated prayer.
 Training is offered on basic, advanced and academic levels.
 It is provided by an extensive team of mentors from various professions, countries and confessional backgrounds.
-The College has set itself the task of providing general training in key aspects of leadership in children's ministry.
+The institute has set itself the task of providing general training in key aspects of leadership in children's ministry.
 In addition, it has developed expertise in training people for working with children in disadvantaged situations.

 Relationships - We build relationships of peace and love wherever we can (2 Co 5:18; John 13:35; Mat 5:9)

 Respect - We treat others the way we want to be treated (Mat 7:12; 1 Co 13:7)

 Integrity - We accept responsibility and are accountable (Gal 6:22-23; Col 3:23)

 Servant hood - Following the example of Jesus, we submit to one another as servants (Mark 10:45; Eph 5:21; Gal 6:2)